Why Is It Hard to Connect With My Mother?

 bonding

-When this connection feels stable and emotionally available, children often develop:
+When this relationship feels stable and emotionally available, children often develop:

 greater trust